wzpan/rhubarb-lip-sync-ccc/README.md

 [中文说明](./README_zh.md)

 rhubarb-lip-sync-ccc (short for lipsync) is a Cocos Creator extension for quickly generating 2D mouth animation from voice recordings, based on [DanielSWolf/rhubarb-lip-sync](https://github.com/DanielSWolf/rhubarb-lip-sync).
 It analyzes your audio files, recognizes what is being said, then automatically generates lip sync information into Cocos Creator Animation Clip.
-Supports any kinds of languages.
+Supports any kind of languages.

 ## Demo